wp-plugins/listly/readme.txt

 **Get more from your numbered list posts with Listly**

 List posts work, we just believe a social list platform beats personal lists (i.e. lists as text in blog posts).
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.
-Social media platforms like YouTube, Slideshare & Instagram prove content that's findable shareable & embeddabe perform better.
+Social media platforms like YouTube, Slideshare & Instagram prove content outperforms if it's findable, shareable & embeddabe.

 Making lists together is more fun & more productive.
 Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can embrace & drive.
 Working alone on lists is just 1.0